Using this project status report template will simplify communication to your stakeholders about your project status.

 Milestones and Deliverables

-- Project Milestones: target complete date / actual complete date.
+- Project Milestones: target complete date / actual completion date.
 The Milestone is a zero-duration point in time that you can track against.
 It gives you reference points in your schedule to measure progress against.

 - Deliverables: target complete date / actual complete date.
 The deliverables are what you’re delivering as part of the project.
 You can report of percentage complete as part of your status.